ARMmbed/mbed-os/TESTS/netsocket/README.md

 cd ..
 ```

-Also, when building socket testcases, special macro is required to
+Also, building socket test cases requires a special macro to
-enable all test, so create `mbed_app.json` file with following
+enable all tests, so create an `mbed_app.json` file with the following
 content at minimum:

 ```